Charles V, Holy Roman Emperor: Americas

 From his maternal grandmother, Isabella I of Castile, who had funded Christopher Columbus's first voyage in 1492, Charles inherited Castile's overseas territories in the Americas.
 Spanish colonization of the Americas began in 1493, but these permanent settlements in the Caribbean and Spanish Main were marginal to Charles's European empire and not the focus of his attention.
 Through the Treaty of Tordesillas (1494), Spain and Portugal had agreed on a division of overseas territories, so that with the exception of Brazil, which Portugal could claim, Charles could claim the rest of the New World.

 The realm of his known possessions expanded with the Spanish conquest of the Aztec Empire (1519–1521) under conquistador Hernán Cortés and by Magellan's circumnavigation of the globe in 1522.
 These successes convinced Charles of his divine mission to become the leader of Christendom, which still perceived a significant threat from Islam.
-The conquest of central Mexico, bringing a high indigenous civilization under Spanish rule, compelled Charles to grapple with creating structures of institutional rule in the Americas.
-Charles had begun creating councils to oversee aspects of his realms, first reorganizing the existing Council of Castile, established by the Catholic Monarchs.
-Indicating the Americas' importance, he founded the Council of the Indies in 1524 to deal with the complexities of Castile's overseas possessions.
+The conquest of central Mexico, bringing a high indigenous civilisation under Spanish rule, compelled Charles to grapple with creating structures of institutional rule in the Americas.
+Charles had begun creating councils to oversee aspects of his realms, first reorganising the existing Council of Castile, established by the Catholic Monarchs.
+Indicating the Americas' eventual importance, he founded the Council of the Indies in 1524 to deal with the complexities of Castile's overseas possessions.

-Unlike his European possessions that were not consolidated geographically but were all relatively near each other, ruling the Americas had to take into account the Atlantic Ocean.
+Unlike his European possessions, which were not consolidated geographically but were all relatively near each other, ruling the Americas required taking into account the Atlantic Ocean.
 Prior to the creation of the viceroyalties, he established a high court audiencia to administer justice.
-He formalized conversion of indigenous populations to Christianity, the so-called "spiritual conquest", by sending Franciscan, Dominican, and Augustinian friars starting in the mid-1520s.
+He formalised the conversion of indigenous populations to Christianity, the so-called "spiritual conquest", by sending Franciscan, Dominican, and Augustinian friars starting in the mid-1520s.
 With the discovery of large deposits of silver in northern Mexico in the 1540s and in 1545 in Peru at Potosí, Charles's advisors urged regulation of mining to ensure that bullion was directed to crown coffers.

 Ad hoc administrative solutions of the early conquest period gave way to Charles's establishment of the Viceroyalty of New Spain in Mexico City (1535), the Spanish capital founded on the ruins of the Aztec capital of Tenochtitlan.
 After the Spanish conquest of the Inca Empire in the 1530s, Charles established the Viceroyalty of Peru in the newly founded Spanish capital of Lima (1544).
-As it became clear that establishing royal control was important, Charles sought to undermine growing power of the group of conquistadors in Mexico and Peru, awarded personal grants of indigenous labor in perpetuity, by issuing the New Laws of 1542, ending grant holders' rights in perpetuity.
+As it became clear that establishing royal control was important, Charles sought to undermine the growing power of the group of conquistadors in Mexico and Peru, awarded personal grants of indigenous labour in perpetuity, by issuing the New Laws of 1542, ending grant holders' rights in perpetuity.